-Therefore you will be employed in this hospital and their partners during the practical part.
-After you have sent the application, cv, and cover letter to the, you will generally be invited for an interview, sometimes first by telephone.
+Therefore, you will be employed in this hospital and their partners during the practical part.
+After you have sent the application, CV, and cover letter, you will be invited for an interview, sometimes first by telephone.

 Usually, you will hear from them in a couple of days or weeks if you are accepted for vocational training or not.
-If yes hurry up to apply for an apprenticeship visa.
+After that you need hurrying up to apply for an apprenticeship visa.

 You can either do it from the home country or already in Germany.
 Logically, in Germany, this process will be way easier and faster and you can start working and attending the school with the couple of days.

 For an exact packet of documents check out the website of your local immigration office or german embassy in your home country.

 Tripple Win is a recruitment program for foreign nurses started by the German government back in 2013.
 Tripple win is the win from all 3 sides: country of origin, German employer, and foreign employee.

 They support employers in Germany in the selection, recognition, and integration of foreign nurses.
 Hospitals benefit from this and can fill vacancies with well-qualified staff.

 The foreign nurses on another hand receive a professional and personal perspective.
 They receive support from the organization in job finding, the entire migration process from visa application to integration in Germany.

 Tripple win ensures a fair and transparent hiring process for nurses, without unwanted side effects such as lower wages or other drawbacks.
 Nurses from abroad have the same rights and obligations as German nurses.